Restricting Data Access to Specific Domains#

 The HTTP referer header is a result of a misspelling of the word “referrer” that has now become part of the HTTP standard

-2. Click the Manage button next to the API key (token) you want to set restrictions for.
-The Token settings page appears for that token.
+2. Click the Manage button next to the API token you want to set restrictions for.
+The Token settings page appears for the token.

 3. In the Allowed Domains field, enter the domain and/or IP address values where you want to allow requests from.